AKC's Stud Book signifies genetic purity, a bloodline bank for certified pedigrees but the purebred dog's premier registry has failed the fancy.

 Here’s how it works: The Conditional Registration Policy means: “When unknown parentage is indicated via DNA testing, the status of the registration will be downgraded to ‘conditional’ until a three generation pedigree is established.
 “Unknown” will be noted on the registration or pedigree for the ancestor in question.
 This will only occur in cases where the dogs are believed to be purebred, but a registered parent is found to be incorrect.”

-But wait, there’s more.
-It’s called The Administrative Research Registration Service.
-Did you receive the following notice from the Breeder Relations Team?
+You would think one mistake would be sufficient but no, AKC then initiated the Administrative Research Registration Service.
+Did you receive the following flurry of notices from the Breeder Relations Team?

 “Free ARR Service: Do you have breeding stock that is currently registered with another registry?
 Our free Administrative Research Registration (ARR) service allows AKC staff to conduct pedigree research to determine registration eligibility for dogs upon customer request.
 AKC can register dogs originating from AKC registrable stock.
 Dogs may qualify for registration if pedigrees show no break in AKC lineage and all dogs originate from AKC registrable stock.”